gpuweb/WSL/Spec/source/index.rst

 If an expression is well-typed and its type is a left-value type, and its address space is not constant, it can also be treated as if it were of the associated abstract left-value type.
 If an expression is well-typed and its type is a left-value type, it can also be treated as if it were of the associated right-value type.

 A variable name is well-typed if it is in the typing environment.
-In that case, its type is whatever it is mapped to in the typing environment,
+In that case, its type is whatever it is mapped to in the typing environment.

 An expression ``&e`` is well-typed and with a pointer type if ``e`` is well-typed with a left-value type.
 An expression ``*e`` is well-typed and with a left-value type if ``e`` is well-typed with a pointer type.
-The associated right-value types and address spaces are left unchanged by these two operators.

 An expression ``@e`` is well-typed and with an array reference type if ``e`` is well-typed with a left-value type.
-The associated right-value types and address spaces are left unchanged by this operator.
+The associated right-value types and address spaces are left unchanged by these operators.

 .. note::
     The dynamic behaviour depends on whether the expression is a left-value array type or not, but it makes no difference during validation.